header9.gif (52648 bytes)

 Pet Passport

 PETS enables pet cats and dogs to enter or re-enter the UK without having to go through the strict six months quarantine.
 This is providing that the animal has come from a qualifying country and meets all the requirements of the scheme.
 Qualifying countries are certain countries which are involved in the scheme.
 A dog or cat may leave the UK, visit one or more of these countries then return to the UK, providing they meet all the conditions of the scheme.
-If pets have been resident in one or more of these qualifying countries for not less than six months they too may enter the UK.

 This list of qualifying countries is frequently being updated.
 Contact DEFRA, for an updated list of qualifying countries.
 The conditions of the scheme are to be adhered to precisely.
 Failure to do so can lead to your pet becoming impounded and forced into six months of quarantine.

-Re-entry into the UK
+• Re-entry into the UK

 • Contact your veterinary surgeon before taking your pet abroad.
 Only certain approved routes and transport companies are involved in the PETS travel scheme; check what is available to you.
 Your travel company can be contacted for further advice.